icambron/twix.js/docs/docs.md

 This uses Moment's formatting tokens ("H" = 1- or 2-digit 24-hour time, "HH" = always 2-digit, whereas "h" and "hh" are the American versions).
 Notice there minutes are there in 24-hour time even if they're zero.

-The previous `twentyFourHour: true` setting is still supported, but is deprecated.
+The old `twentyFourHour: true` setting is no longer supported.

 ### Changing the format